-To develop a strong corporate approach to Asset Management a cross directorate Enterprise Asset Management (EAM) Steering Committee has been established to define and review the Improvement Plan.
-An EAM Oversight Group, comprising of key asset management leaders from across the organisation has also been established, to oversee and facilitate the implementation of the Improvement Plan.
+To develop a strong corporate approach to Asset Management a cross-directorate Enterprise Asset Management (EAM) Steering Committee has been established to define and review the Improvement Plan.
+The EAM Steering Committee has previously been referred to as the EAM Oversight Group and is comprised of key asset management leaders from across the organisation.